The Significance of STEM and simpleQuE

 There are many benefits to attending conferences within our evolving industry.
 From networking with professionals to gaining knowledge on trending topics, it is pertinent we remain the leaders in providing effective management solutions that make certification obtainable and sustainable.

-SimpleQuE’s Program & Marketing Manager, Shirley Kennedy, recently attended the Women in Science and Engineering Symposium by The Air Force Technical Applications Center (AFTAC) at Patrick Air Force Base in Florida.
+SimpleQuE’s Marketing Manager, Shirley Kennedy, attended the Women in Science and Engineering Symposium in August 2015, presented by The Air Force Technical Applications Center (AFTAC) at Patrick Air Force Base in Florida.
 With engineers comprising the second-largest STEM occupational group – but only one out of every seven engineers being female – the conference emphasized the need for increased diversity.
 Focusing on ways to motivate, mentor and inspire diversity in the workforce and military, the event taught attendees how to establish a culture of openness, trust and inclusion to overcome barriers.

 - Women make up 48 percent of the U.S. workforce but only 24 percent are in Science, Technology, Engineering and Math (STEM) professions.